Merritt Island (California): Viticulture

 The petitioner claims that commercial grape-growing, within Merritt Island, first began in 1969.
 At the outset, there were five vineyard operators within the area.
 There were 425 acre of wine grapes planted, with additional acres of new plantings.
 The petitioner had 156 acre of cultivation.
 Bogle Vineyards qualified with ATF as a bonded winery in March 1979 and since has bottled "estate bottled wines" and "varietal wines."
-There eight varieties of wine grapes being cultivated, the principle variety is Chenin Blanc.
+There are eight varieties of wine grapes being cultivated and the principal variety is Chenin Blanc.
 The other varieties are Grey Riesling, Petite Sirah, Semillion, Cabernet Sauvignon, Sauvignon Blanc and Merlot.